Audio Mastering with MasteringBOX

 Record Wide

-Recording wide could be tracking in stereo, using particular mics, or recording layered tracks meant to be on the left or right sides of the mix.
-Many engineers mistakenly mix in low-frequency elements on the far sides of the stereo field.
-While this is not “wrong,” it could very possibly clutter your mix.
+Recording wide could involve tracking in stereo, using particular mics, or recording layered tracks meant to be on the left or right sides of the mix.
+Many engineers mistakenly mix low-frequency elements on the far sides of the stereo field.
+While this is not “wrong,” it can very possibly clutter your mix.

-Try making sure that stereo tracks – like drum overheads and room mics – are recorded with frequency in mind.
-When recording drums, this means keeping your overheads from picking up too much low end from the bass drum, or your room mics from being too low-mid heavy (250-450hz).
+Make sure that stereo tracks—like drum overheads and room mics—are recorded with frequency in mind.
+When recording drums, this means keeping your overheads from picking up too much low end from the bass drum or your room mics from being too low-mid heavy (250-450 Hz).
 Being intentional about clarity in stereo elements is vital!

 This approach is perhaps the most popular.
-Plugins are easy to use, generally cheap, and if used right, dangerously effective.
-Many plugin developers offer stereo enhancing tools.
-When the plugin is inserted on a track, the audio is processed through an algorithm that basically “spreads” it accurately across the stereo field.
-The plugins have become so advanced, that phase troubleshooting isn’t an issue.
+Plugins are easy to use, generally affordable, and if used correctly, can be dangerously effective.
+Many plugin developers offer stereo-enhancing tools.
+When the plugin is inserted on a track, the audio is processed through an algorithm that essentially “spreads” it accurately across the stereo field.
+The plugins have become so advanced that phase troubleshooting isn’t an issue.

 Production for a wide stereo field

 This was briefly mentioned in tip #1.
 The way you make production choices will influence where your track sits in the stereo field.
-An example would be when mixing vocals, namely chorus vocal production.
-We want these vocals “big” and “wide”, right?
+An example would be when mixing vocals, particularly in chorus vocal production.
+We want these vocals to sound “big” and “wide,” right?

-To do so, one might record four takes: One take going on the left, one in the center, one on the right, and one low octave vocal mixed quietly in the center.
+To achieve this, one might record four takes: one take on the left, one in the center, one on the right, and one low octave vocal mixed quietly in the center.
 Production choices like these yield surprisingly sophisticated results.

-For more tips on mixing and stereo field techniques, check out check out 5 tips for a better mix!
+For more tips on mixing and stereo field techniques, check out 5 tips for a better mix!

 Lascia un commento